CarlosChicata/code_in_university/week_2/ReadMe.md

 ### exit command
 Use to close participation in chat.

-## Limitations
+## Limitations list
+Every mark in list if solved limitation.
-* The IP and Port area hard coding in files or server and client.
+- [ ] The IP and Port area hard coding in files or server and client.
 I need to passing those params by terminal.
-* Hard change structure of manage command by protocols structure.
+- [ ] Hard change structure of manage command by protocols structure.
 I need to separate manage from implementation of protocols by add middleware layers.
-* Not have validation of duplicate of nickname.
+- [ ] Not have validation of duplicate of nickname.
+Solved [ ]